Flight Disruption & Schedule Changes

 Africa: Abuja, Accra, Cairo, Cape Town, Johannesburg, Lagos, Nairobi

-Indian Ocean: Mauritius, The Maldives
+Indian Ocean: The Maldives

-Far East: Hong Kong, Singapore (VTL flights only)
+Far East: Hong Kong, Singapore, Tokyo Haneda

-Long haul flights operating at London Gatwick include:
+Long haul routes operating at Gatwick are:

-USA: Orlando, Tampa
+USA: New York JFK, Orlando, Tampa

-Central & South America: Cancun, San Jose Costa Rica (from 9 December)
+Central & South America: Cancun, San Jose Costa Rica